beyk/Portfolio-mobile-version/README.md

 >Portfolio: mobile version skeleton.

-I use flex-box, img and image-background to create this.
+I use flex-box, img and image-background and grid to create this.

 ![Screenshot](./images/screenshoot.PNG)
 ## Built With